 Anxiety medication can interfere with the process of connecting to your feelings, which is essential in treating your anxiety in the long-term.
 For that reason, I hardly ever recommend medication except in one instance: when clients are so severely anxious all the time that they cannot engage meaningfully in their lives or therapy.
 The combination of medication and anxiety counseling is best to help those clients.

 The bottom line is that medication cannot teach you skills to overcome your anxiety permanently.

 Can talking about my feelings make my anxiety worse?

 This is a common misconception about talk therapy, and I do empathize with it because talking about painful feelings can be uncomfortable and even frightening.
 However, expressing your feelings won’t make your anxiety worse – quite the opposite.
 Think of anxiety like a splinter stuck underneath the skin.
 Yes, removing the splinter creates an immediate, sharp pain.
 But, leaving the splinter there will cause chronic suffering.
 Removing it is the only option for complete healing of the wound.
 In a similar fashion, expressing and processing your feelings provides you with an opportunity to truly heal, at the core.

-Let me help you be hopeful again, rediscover joy and feel that life is manageable and truly worth living.
+Let me help you rediscover joy and feel that life is manageable and truly worth living.